Night-Vision-Discord/website/README.md

 If you're just editing the pages, you can stop reading now.

+## Getting access
+Create a github account, and give the username to rik/a moderator to have you added to the team.

+## Giving access
+Click "Settings", "Collaborators and teams" and then click "Add people".
+Add the user there.

 ## Technical details
 It's built with eleventy.js, and GitHub Pages, using GitHub Actions to run the generator.
 There's a pair of shortcodes for TierTable and TierTableRow, for making tier lists.